Sitemap

 Stay tuned for updates on this exciting publication!

-Manuscript ready: Fu, S.; Bruno, C.; Chua, A.; Póczos, B.; Washburn, N. RheoNet: A Physics-Inspired Neural Network for Predicting the Viscosity of Complex Fluids.
-Manuscript ready, 2025.
+In preparation: Fu, S.; Bruno, C.; Chua, A.; Póczos, B.; Washburn, N. Machine Learning for Predicting the Viscosity of Complex Fluids and Aiding Formulation Design.
+In preparation, 2025.

 Presentations and Posters